sussh1/getting_and_cleaning_data/CodeBook.md

 2. Only variables that ended in mean() or std() were kept.
 3. In the activity column the numbers 1-6 were relabelled using their descriptive label from activity_labels.txt file
 4. In the variable names "-" were amended to "_" and  "()" were deleted.
-5. The names were explanded from their short abbreviations to longer more meaningful names.
-The tidy dataset contained the following variables:
+5. The names were explanded from their short abbreviations to longer more meaningful names e.g. t was expanded to time.
+6. The tidy dataset contained the following variables, it is in wide format as discussed in https://class.coursera.org/getdata-010/forum/thread?thread_id=49:

  [1] "timeBodyAcceleration_mean_X" -
  [2] "timeBodyAcceleration_mean_Y"